OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Start-Process.md

 ### Example 1: Start a process that uses default values

 This example starts a process that uses the `Sort.exe` file in the current folder.
-The command uses all of the default values, including the default window style, working folder, and credentials.
+The command uses all the default values, including the default window style, working folder, and credentials.

 ```powershell
 Start-Process -FilePath "sort.exe"